oracle/fmw-kubernetes/docs-source/content/soa-domains/adminguide/enable-additional-url-access.md

 1. Update the template YAML file at `${WORKDIR}/charts/ingress-per-domain/templates/` to define additional path rules.

-   For example, to extend an existing NGINX-based ingress with additional paths `/path1` and `/path2` of an Oracle SOA Suite cluster, update `nginx-ingress.yaml` (for the supported Kubernetes versions up to 1.18.x) with additional paths:
+   For example, to extend an existing NGINX-based ingress with additional paths `/path1` and `/path2` of an Oracle SOA Suite cluster, update `nginx-ingress-nonssl.yaml`, `nginx-ingress-ssl.yaml`, or `nginx-ingress-e2essl.yaml` accordingly with additional paths:
-   > Note: For Kubernetes versions, 1.19+, you need to update the `nginx-ingress-k8s1.19.yaml` file.

    ```
-   # Copyright (c) 2020, 2021, Oracle and/or its affiliates.
+   # Copyright (c) 2020, 2022, Oracle and/or its affiliates.
    # Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.
    {{- if eq .Values.type "NGINX" }}
+   {{- if (eq .Values.sslType "NONSSL") }}
    ---
-   apiVersion: extensions/v1beta1
+   apiVersion: networking.k8s.io/v1
    kind: Ingress
    .
    .